lscooper/bamazon/README.md

 # Build Status

-Currently, this app is: NONFUNCTIONAL.
+Currently, this app is: Functional.

 # Use Guide